 What form do the Reading and Numeracy tests take?

-The tests are paper-based, and take between 30 and 60 minutes each (although children who need longer because of additional needs will be given extra time).
+The tests are currently a mixture of paper-based and online, and take between 30 and 60 minutes each (although children who need longer because of additional needs will be given extra time).
 Although it’s up to each school how to administer them, it’s recommended that children in Y2 and Y3 have a chance to sit the tests in smaller chunks of 20 minutes or 30 minutes at a time.

-From September 2018, the existing paper tests will be replaced by online tests.
+The existing paper tests for learners in Year 2 to Yer 9 will be replaced by online personalised assessments in a process that will take place between 2019 and 2021.
 The Welsh Government says this will enable the tests to be tailored to pupils' level and will provide faster, more detailed feedback.
-The new computerised tests will be phased in over a three-year period.

 What happens in the reading test?